GAIA-UNIL/G2S/docs/algorithms/QuickSampling.md

 | `-f` | f=1/k equivalent to f of DS with a threshold to 0. | |
 | `-nV` | No Verbatim, i.e. prohibits neighbors in the training image to be neighbors in the simulation. (experimental). | |
 | `--forceSimulation` | Restimulate a value even if already existing. | |

+### Deterministic transformed search patterns

+Native QS can locally transform the search pattern before the candidate search begins.
+This changes the neighborhood geometry used for matching, but it never transforms the training image itself.
+The transformed offsets are fixed for the simulated node and reused during the full training-image candidate scan.

+Transforms are deterministic and are associated with each simulated node through optional maps:

+- `-rmi` controls local rotation.
+- `-smi` controls local isotropic scaling.

+For every original sorted QS search-pattern offset, QS applies:

+1. isotropic scale,
+2. rotation,
+3. nearest-neighbor integer rounding,
+4. matching with the transformed offset.

+The original QS neighbor order is preserved after transformation; neighbors are not re-ranked.
+Duplicate transformed offsets are allowed.
+Kernel weights are still read through the transformed offset's true flat kernel index, so neighbor rank and kernel storage index remain separate concepts.

+Rotation maps are supported only for 2D and 3D simulations.
+In 2D, `-rmi` has one channel containing an angle in radians applied in the XY plane.
+In 3D, `-rmi` has four channels containing `(qx, qy, qz, qw)`; quaternions are normalized per node, while invalid or near-zero quaternions use identity rotation.
+Scale maps have one channel and use strictly positive finite values; invalid per-node scale values use identity scale.

+This feature is CPU-only and is compatible with vector simulation and full simulation (`-fs`).
+It is not used with augmented-dimensional QS (`-adsim`) or GPU execution flags.